saruulbao/lbd-sato-tate/README.md

 the upstream repository.
 In practice, this is when your changes go out to the world and to your collaborators.
 The basic process is to create a **pull request** between your remote and the upstream.
+Navigate to the URL for your remote, click on the "Create a pull request" button, and follow the instructions there.